stdimitr/topological_filtering_networks/README.md

 The files contains MEX functions that are binding between C function created by [David Gleich](https://www.cs.purdue.edu/homes/dgleich/) in 2006.
 These functions are used to find the shortest path in a graph.

+- example: folder containing the examples file, the one that is important is the `memo_run_threshold_schemes.m`
 - lib: contains external library used
     - david_gleich: contains the MEX functions to calculate shortest path
     - brain_connectivity_toolbox: contains function from [bct](https://sites.google.com/site/bctnet/)
-- threshold: collection of thresholding methods
+- threshold: collection of thresholding methods that can be used within this codebase.
+There are weighted-directed (wd), weighted-undirected (wu), binary-directed (bd) and binary-undirected (bu) for global_cost_efficiency available.

 ### Notes:
-The `memo.m` file might not be important will need to check it out (it comes from 2010 before the repo was uploaded)
+The `memo.m` is missing the `spatial` variable in order to be useable.

 If you want to use this library we need to give it a N*N graph Watchout you will need to swap the gce calculation depending if you are using a weighted or binary / directed or undirected graph.
 Looking at `memo_run_threshold_schemes.m` is super useful.

-## Pseudo Code

 ## References: